 Focuses on exploration of students' personal experiences within the family and cultural institutions; discusses impact of sex roles, school and family systems; deals with separation issues and family trauma; emphasizes team building and the development of effective interpersonal communication skills.

-Prerequisite: PSY 101
+Prerequisite: PSY 101 tion as it relates to teaching music and movement; illustrates appropriate methods, materials and equipment for use in classroom programming.

 CCA 226 Child Guidance (3-0) 3 hrs.
 Emphasizes theory and practice of effective methods for guiding children's behavior.
-Includes problems of aggression, passivity and overactivity and methods for guiding emotional overactivity and methor
+Includes problems of aggression, passivity and overactivity and methods for guiding emotional growth.

-CCA 230 Movement and Rhythms 3 hrs. for the Young Child (3-0)
+CCA 230 Movement and Rhythms 3 hrs. for the Young Child (3-0) Presents research, theory and practical applica-